jmichealson/dome9-compliance-findings-to-slack/README.md

 2. Click **Add Notification**.
 3. Provide the SNS Topic ARN in the **SNS notification...** field.
 See example below.
 ![alt text](./images/d9-notification-policy-sns.jpg)
-4. Click *Save*.
+4. Click **Save**.

 #### 9. Map Dome9 Continuous Compliance Policy to Notification Policy
 1. Goto `https://secure.dome9.com/v2/compliance-engine/continuous-compliance`
 2. Click **Add Policy**.
 3. For the last step in the wizard, select **Send to Slack**.
 Click **Save**.
 4. Wait 1 hour.
+> Pro Tip: Manually force compliance findings to send faster
-> Pro Tip: Manually run a compliance report for the target Ruleset.
-After, return to the Continuous Compliance page, mouse-over the account:ruleset mapping and buttons will appear on the right.
-Click **Send All Alerts**.
+> 1. Manually run a compliance report for the target Ruleset
+> 2. After, return to the Continuous Compliance page, mouse-over the account:ruleset mapping and buttons will appear on the right.
+> 3. Click **Send All Alerts**.

 Setup is complete!